Washington, DC Counseling Degrees & Licenses

 LMFT licenses issued in Washington DC expire on December 31 of even-numbered years.

 To renew, therapists must submit an online application and pay a $177 renewal fee.
 Therapists must complete 30 hours of continuing education per renewal cycle, of which 15 must be face-to-face.
-At least six hours must be in ethics, two in LGBTQ issues, and 10 percent of the hours must be in public health priorities.
+At least six hours must be in ethics, two in LGBTQ issues, and several hours must be in public health priorities.

 Child (Pediatric) Behavioral Therapy Licenses in Washington, DC